danielsguima/ThePokeGOBot/README.md

 # ThePokeGOBot
-A Pokémon GO Telegram bot to manage raids and quests
+A Pokémon GO Telegram bot to manage raids and quests.